-Dispute Settlement
+Dispute Settlement.
 We also object to the references to the UNCITRAL rules in Article 10.15.
-These rules are inconsistent with transparency and public participation, both of which are essential because of, inter alia, the fundamental issues of public policy that are the subject of investment and state disputes.
-There is no reason to include any other dispute settlement possibilities than the International Centre for Settlement of Investment Disputes (ICSID) and the ICSID Additional Facility.
+These rules are inconsistent with transparency and public participation, both of which are essential because of, inter alia, the fundamental issues of public policy that are the subject of investor-state disputes.
+There is no reason to include any other dispute settlement possibilities than the International Centre for Settlement of Investment Disputes (ICSID) and the ICSID